What income is taxable?

 For technical information, see HMRC’s Employment Income manual which provides detailed guidance on treatment of particular items of employment income and benefits.

-For more information if you are in Armed Forces, see our section Armed forces and tax – allowances and expenses paid to you
+For more information if you are in Armed Forces, see our section Armed forces – allowances and expenses paid to you